-In the academic component, highly qualified teachers target academic performance, improved behavioral functioning, and successful peer interactions by using instructive and peer-educational methods.
+In the classroom setting, we target academic performance, improved behavioral functioning, and successful peer interactions by using instructive and peer educational methods.

+Children who complete the Summer Program for Kids are eligible for our follow-up Fall Booster Program, an eight-session, twice monthly group program that begins in late fall.
 The program, led by Summer Program for Kids counselors, provides an opportunity for children to practice and reinforce the skills they learned in a small group setting.
-Using our weekly field trip model, children participate in fun outings with their peers and are coached to use the skills they learned, while having fun in a naturalistic setting.
+Using our weekly field trip model, children participate in fun outings with their peers and are coached to use the skills they learned, while having fun in a natural setting.

 All camp counselors are graduate students and junior- and senior-level undergraduates who undergo an extensive behavioral therapy training program.
 There is one counselor for every one to two children.